UPPMAX/programming_formalisms/docs/deployment/deploy.md

 ## Introduction

-- Distribution!
+- It's about Distribution!

-- !!! note
+!!! note

     - Many projects/scripts start as something for personal use, but expands to be distributed.
     - Let's start in that end and be prepared.